 It has basic hand odds given the number of “outs” after the flop or after the turn.
 These “outs” represent the cards you need to hit to make a better hand, such as turning a pair into three-of-a-kind, or filling a straight draw.
 You’ll notice there’s a big difference between having just one card to come, and two.
 For the example above – the flush draw – your chances go up to 35% from 20% if you have both turn and river to come.

 If you would like to start practicing or playing, check out our freerolls page for the best poker rooms to get you started, or try our no-risk, no deposit, no download tables to play for free right now!

 Feel free to save our poker odds chart image or poker odds chart PDF for use anytime you need it – or bookmark the page!

 The BIG question – should you call the bet?

-So, on the turn we have odds of around 4:1 to win this hand.
-As to whether we should call our opponent's bet, that depends on how much money is in the pot.
-No, we don't mean that if there's a big pot of money you should just go for it.
-What you should be looking for is the ratio of money you could win compared to the size of your opponent's bet.
+So, on the turn you have odds of around 4:1 to win this hand.
+As to whether you should call your opponent’s bet, that depends on how much money is in the pot.
+No, that doesn’t mean if there’s a big pot of money you should just go for it.
+What you should be looking for is the ratio of money you could win compared to the size of your opponent’s bet.

 Let’s continue with our example: